 The aforementioned picture (Pic.
 36) is a good example of the issue, that we shouldn’t do making panoramic photos.
 We must avoid objects, being in motion.
 Otherwise, we get some deformed elements.
 It refers to every device with Panorama mode.

 The shutter speed provided in Xiaomi Mi 8 smartphone is simply amazing!
 It can compete with some digital cameras without hesitation.
 The maximum shutter speed starts from 1/1000 s, but the minimum reaches 32 s, which allows the user to take awesome pictures during the night.
-This phone can be also used for astrophotography, which I will say more in the future article.
+This phone can be also used for astrophotography, which I will say more about in a future article.
 Remember, that this range is achievable for a wide lens.
 When you have a telephoto (tele) lens selected (marked with a red circle), then a minimum shutter speed reaches 1/2 sec only.

 The ISO range is from 100 to 3200, which is also amazing!
 (Pic.
 40).

 I have presented all photo features offered by Xiaomi Mi 8 6GB 128GB (Global version) smartphone.
 This is only general information for all users and people planning to buy this device.
 In the next articles, I would like to focus on the Zoom and Macro facilities as well as the night photography and videos.
-The section of image retouching is also to be developed at the summary stage.
+The section on image retouching is also to be developed at the summary stage.
 See some example photos taken by Xiaomi Mi 8 6GB 128GB (Global version) below.

 1. What is AI camera?